ProjectoOfficial/ComputerVisionProject/README.md

     -w or --weights: YOLOv7 weights

 ```

+#### Where you can look at pipeline's results
+- in main.py results are showed into the frame while running a video, infering an image or reading from camera.
+It is possible to save, for example, the video you are infering by using "-fl filename.avi", and you then can find it into the "results" folder.
+- in camera.py results are also showed on the running frame if you enable "-v or --verbose" mode.
+It is possible to record a video only while running the script on frames coming from a videocamera.
+If you infer an image, you then will be asked if you want to save it, and the image will be saved at your command line path.

 ### Abstract
 <p>In this project we want to implement a series of solutions that could be an integral part of an autonomous driving system.
 The aim of the project is to analyze the road context, recognize the surrounding objects and predict an accident risk.